skycler/random-process/specs.md

   - more vibrant colors to highlight the visualizations.
   - convergence plot and total trials label should NOT stick out too much.
   - make sure that colors in the probability distribution matches with the labels.
-  - make sure that colors in the convergence graph does NOT interfer with the probability distribution colors.
+  - make sure that colors in the convergence graph does NOT interfere with the probability distribution colors.
 - **Footer**: Additional information and links.

+## Visualization Details
+- **Probability Charts**:
+  - Display the frequency distribution of outcomes as a bar chart for all random processes.
+  - Make sure to bin the data appropriately for clarity and accuracy.
+Apply different binning strategies based on the process type, number of trials, observed range of outcomes.
+- **Line Charts**: Show the convergence of sample means or other statistics over the number of trials.
+- **Statistical Summaries**: Display key statistics such as mean and standard deviation alongside the visualizations.